Arlington Connection

 More Stories

-In 2015, Arlington County’s Waste, Fraud and Abuse Hotline was opened to allow employees to confidentially report potential cases of financial malfeasance.

-Arlington Board Approves Polling Changes
+Fisette Elected Arlington Board Chair

-The Arlington County Board in December adopted changes to the ordinance on precincts and polling places to relocate several polling places and create two new precincts.
+For the fifth time in his 19 years on the County Board, Jay Fisette was unanimously elected County Board chair.